Axalta: History

 In October 2017, AkzoNobel approached competitor Axalta Coating Systems over a potential combination.
 Nippon Paint Holdings Co. attempted to buy the company in November 2017, but the deal failed to reach an agreement.

+In July 2021, Axalta acquired U-POL, a Northamptonshire based manufacturer and distributor of fillers, coatings and aerosols, from Graphite Capital.

 On August 17, 2021 Berkshire Hathaway sold its entire stake in Axalta Coating Systems.

+In November 2025 it was announced that Axalta would merge with AkzoNobel.

 Products

 Among Axalta's oldest products are Standox and Spies Hecker.
 Cromax, a water-based product, and the industrial paints Nap-Gard, a powder coating for oil and gas pipeline companies, and Voltatex for electrical insulation, were introduced in the 1990s.
 Other products made by Axalta include Abcite, Alesta, AquaEC, Audurra, Centari, Challenger, Harmonized Coating Technologies, Imron, and Nason.